 BE: We just tried to include the stories that we heard along the way of making the book – anything quaint that makes you think not only about the recipe but the story behind the recipe – who’s baking, what for, where are they going.
 They were there to add droplets of reminders that with everything we eat there is a story – many.

-TF: What has the reaction been like from your relatives, who’s work (and to some extent, life) has been immortalised in print?
+TF: What has the reaction been like from your relatives, who’s work (and to some extent, life) has immortalised in print?

 BE: They all love it.
-The two main people who inspired the book essentially were my Great Auntie Bett and my nanna, Nellie Stanger.
+To two main people who inspired the book essentially were my Great Auntie Bett and my nanna, Nellie Stanger.
 My nanna passed away a couple of years ago so unfortunately she didn’t get to see it.
 But I can imagine exactly what her expression would have been like if she had.
 I think it’s the talk of the town though.
 They’re selling at the local post office and newsagent and everyone in the town knows about it.
 And that makes me happy.
 It makes me happy that so many people get to hear the story of my family and how amazing they are in the kitchen.

 TF: Do you have plans for another publication, or are you just happy Pass It Down has told the story you wanted to tell?